 It depends on the business model you decide to start with.
 You can start a fitness business as a personal trainer with no money.
 Anyway, if you dream to open a gym here are some tips on how you can do it on a low budget:

-You can also search for entrepreneurs that are about to start their sports business but have similar problems with finances.
+You can also search for entrepreneurs who are about to start their sports business but have similar problems with finances.
 It is better to partner with someone who is not your competitor.
 You should have different sports niches.
 For example, if you run powerlifting classes partner with an entrepreneur who shares yoga practice.

 If you think about starting a fitness business from home do the first step.
 Just follow the simple guide and believe in yourself.
 Remember that starting a business is a step-by-step process that requires time and patience.

-Tetiana Artemova is an entrepreneur and owner of IStartHub, a business media for ambitious female entrepreneurs and small business owners.
+Tetiana is a business coach and owner of IStartHub, a business media for ambitious female entrepreneurs and small business owners.